SilentCabin/rock-paper-scissors/README.md

-# rock-paper-scissprs
+# rock-paper-scissors
-Odin Project for Rock, Paper, Scissors
+Odin Project for Rock, Paper, Scissors.
+This took me a while to do